 External monitor* - For my standing desk setup.
-Makes it so I don't have to crane my neck down at the laptop screen and gives me plenty of room to work with.
+Makes it so I don't have to look down at the laptop screen (which is healthier for your neck) and gives me plenty of room to work with.

 Selfie stick* - For filming videos with my iPhone.

 Webcam* - Since I use an external monitor, I need an external camera up at eye level for using video chat.
 The quality on this webcam is pretty incredible, much better than the one built into my MacBook Pro.

 Lavalier mic* - For shooting video.
 You can clip this onto your shirt or jacket and connect it right into your phone to record.